 Simply stated, this clause requires the contractor to proceed with the performance of the scope, pending the resolution of any dispute on a project.

-Duty to Proceed Clause – The Lesson Learned
+Duty to Proceed Clause – The Example

 During my tenure in the E&C world, one of my teams managed the survey and clearance of unexploded ordinance (UXO) at a large Navy Military Construction (MILCON) site in the Pacific Islands.
 Our contract called for the surface clearance of a large tract of land that had seen significant carpet bombing in World War II.